Douglas P. Kiel, MD, MPH

 Dr. Tsai completed his doctoral degree at National Chiao Tung University in Taiwan, where he focused on developing an evolutionary modeling algorithm to reconstruct gene regulatory networks.
 He is currently a postdoctoral research fellow at the Hinda and Arthur Marcus Institute for Aging Research.
 Dr. Tsai is now integrating 3D-genomic structured data (such as Hi-C, ATAC-seq data), functional genomics (such as chip-seq and RNA-seq data), machine learning and systems biology approaches to identify potential causal variants (especially for those non-coding variants) and predict their targeted genes for complex disorders.

-• Post-doctoral Research Fellow in Statistical Genetics, Marcus Institute for Aging Research
+Post-doctoral Research Fellow, Marcus Institute for Aging Research